-The recipient(s) of the award will be undergraduate or graduate student(s) in good academic standing at the university and majoring in any program within the college.
-The award is open to individual students or small teams of undergraduate and graduate students who have inventions in key areas of health, energy, infrastructure, and information technology.
+The recipient(s) of the award will be an undergraduate or graduate student(s) in good academic standing at the university, majoring in any program within the college and enrolled full time.
+The award is open to individual students or small teams of undergraduate and graduate students who have inventions in key areas of health, energy, infrastructure and information technology.
 The applicant(s) must have a tested and working prototype of an invention to be eligible for the competition.
-The prototype should work as designed beyond proof of concept models.
+The prototype should work as designed beyond proof-of-concept models.

-The call for application will be announced during the fall semester and application for the award will be collected in the spring of each year.
+The call for applications will be announced during the fall semester and applications for the award will be collected in the spring of each year.
 The selection process will be completed before the end of the spring semester.
-The materials listed below should be submitted in pdf format to email@example.com by April 12, 2019.
+Materials listed below should be submitted in PDF format to email@example.com by April 10, 2020.

 - Title of invention and name(s) of inventor(s)

-- Invention description in non-technical terms.
-The description is limited to three pages and should address the following items:
+- Invention description in non-technical terms; description is limited to three pages and should address the following items:

-- Definition of the problem or need that the invention is trying to solve and explanation of how the invention offers solutions.
+- Definition of the problem or need the invention is trying to solve, and explanation of how the invention offers solutions.

-- If the invention is developed by a team, specify the roles and responsibilities of each team member in regard to the invention
+- If the invention is developed by a team, specify roles and responsibilities of each team member in regard to the invention.

-- Letter of recommendation from the faculty advisor, department head, or research scientist who is familiar with the work.
-The letter is limited to two pages and include the following:
+- Letter of recommendation from the faculty adviser, department head or research scientist who is familiar with the work; letter is limited to two pages and must include the following:

-- Description of the potential implications of the student’s/students’ work
+- Description of potential implications of student’s/students’ work.

-The applicant(s) should also participate at the Engineering Undergraduate Creative Inquiry Showcase to be held in April 2019.
-The event is a showcase of research and scholarly activities conducted by undergraduate students from K-State Engineering.
-For guidelines, visit the ERGP website: https://www.engg.ksu.edu/ergp/undergrad_research/posterforum/.
+The applicant(s) should also participate in the Engineering Undergraduate Creative Inquiry Showcase held in April each year.
+The event highlights research and scholarly activities conducted by undergraduate students from K-State engineering.